User37som/libbitcoin/bx-ek-to-address.md

 Arguments (positional):

 PASSPHRASE           The passphrase that was used to generate the
-                     intermediate passphrase token or to lock the
+                     intermediate passphrase token or to encrypt the
                      encrypted private key.
 EK_PRIVATE_KEY       The encrypted private key from which to extract the
                      payment address.
+If not specified the key is read
+                     from STDIN.
 ```
 See also [ek-to-ec](bx-ek-to-ec).
 ### Example 1